Share the page

 46% of deaths caused by climate-related disasters occur in fragile countries (OECD).

-In fragile and conflict-affected countries, climate change acts as a risk multiplier.
 By worsening resource scarcity, undermining livelihoods, and driving forced displacement, it heightens the vulnerability of populations and exacerbates existing tensions.
-Despite this, these fragile contexts — among the most exposed — receive less climate financing than more stable countries.
+Despite this, these fragile and conflict-afflicted regions – often the most at risk – receive less climate financing than more stable countries.
+Populations in countries affected by both conflict and climate change receive three times less adaptation financing per capita than those in countries affected by climate change alone (International Crisis Group - ICG).

 To address overlapping vulnerabilities, AFD finances projects that adopt an integrated climate-conflict approach in countries such as Chad, Mauritania, Lebanon, Haiti, Mozambique, Colombia, and Ethiopia.
-These projects support a wide range of actions for adaptation, mitigation, and biodiversity, while also contributing to conflict prevention and response.
+These projects support a wide range of actions for climate adaptation, mitigation, and biodiversity, while also contributing to conflict prevention and response.

 On the ground